MediaArea/MediaConch/Architecture/Introduction.md

 #### Web (Web based interface)

-## Checker
+## Checker Architecture

-More details about the Conformance checker and metadata grabbing module
+The Checker Architecture details the structural components of the conformance checker and metadata grabbing module.

 ### Transport interface